External table is one of the important feature in oracle , we will exploring external table in oracle with example in this post

 What are EXTERNAL TABLES in Oracle?

-3) When you create an external table, you define its structure and location with in oracle.
-Basically you just store the metadata inside the oracle
+3) When you create an external table, you define its structure and location within Oracle.
+Basically, you store the metadata inside the oracle

-5) The oracle server provides two major oracle driver to read the flat files
+5) The Oracle server provides two major Oracle drivers to read the flat files

-- Oracle_loader: This is used for the reading the flat files using the oracle loader technology.
-It basically allows to read the files which can be interpreted using SQL loader technology
+- Oracle_loader: This is used for reading the flat files using the Oracle loader technology.
+It allows the reading of the files which can be interpreted using SQL loader technology

-- Oracle_datapump: This is used for both importing and exporting of data using platform independent format
+- Oracle_datapump: This is used for both importing and exporting data using the platform-independent format

 ACCESSING EXTERNAL TABLE DATA

-There are few steps need to be performed in order to access the external table
+There are a few steps which need to be performed in order to access the external table

 - We must first use the create directory command to define a directory object pointing to the external file location